Robust subgroup discovery

 Moreover, this work includes the following \emph{secondary} contributions, the details of which are all included in the appendices for the interested reader: \begin{enumerate} \item \textbf{Normalised Maximum Likelihood for partition models} -- Derivation of the Normalised Maximum Likelihood (NML) optimal encoding, a refined MDL encoding, for model classes that partition the data for nominal target variables---subgroup lists, rule lists, trees, etc. (Appendix~\ref{appendix:NML_derivation}). \item \textbf{Bayesian encoding of normal distributions} -- Derivation of a Bayesian optimal encoding of normal distributions with non-informative priors for numeric targets* (Appendix~\ref{appendix:Bayesian_derivation}).
-It is shown that for a large number of instances it converges to the BIC* (Appendix~\ref{appendix:BIC}).
+It is shown that for a large number of instances, it converges to the BIC* (Appendix~\ref{appendix:BIC}).
 Similarly to the NML encoding, it can be used by any model class that unambiguously partitions the data, such as subgroup lists, rule lists, trees, etc. \item \textbf{Subgroups discovery versus rule-based prediction} -- We demonstrate the difference between the formal objectives for subgroup discovery and predictive rule models, such as classification rule lists, from the perspective of our MDL-based approach (Appendix~\ref{appendix:proof_sd_vs_prediction}). \end{enumerate}

-\paragraph{Structure of this work.} Besides the customary introduction, related work, and conclusion, this work contains two preliminary sections---Section~\ref{sec:sd}---a problem statement section---Section \ref{sec:sec_problem_statement}---\ref{sec:back_model_sel}---three theoretical sections related with MDL encoding---Sections \ref{sec:MDL} to \ref{sec:mdlsl_wklsd_bayes}---one algorithm section---Section~\ref{sec:SSDpp}---and two empirical results section---Section \ref{sec:exps_results} and \ref{sec:case_study}.
+\paragraph{\textbf{Structure of the paper.}} Besides the customary introduction, related work, and conclusion, this work contains two preliminary sections---Sections~\ref{sec:sd} and~\ref{sec:back_model_sel}---a problem statement section---Section \ref{sec:sec_problem_statement}---three theoretical sections related with MDL encoding---Sections \ref{sec:MDL} to \ref{sec:mdlsl_wklsd_bayes}---one algorithm section---Section~\ref{sec:SSDpp}---and two empirical results sections---Sections \ref{sec:exps_results} and \ref{sec:case_study}.
 The preliminary sections introduce the notation and basic concepts, while the problem statement formalises the objective of this work.
 Together, these three sections---where a reader familiar with the topic at hand can skim through---allow reading each of the following sections independently of each other.